 Article types and format

 Original articles and Brief reports must have a structured synopsis (Abstract in English/ Resumen en Español).
 Both must have a 250 words maximum.
 The headings for the structured synopsis are as follows: Objectives, Patients and methods (or Material and methods), Results, and Conclusions.
 Review articles must have a synopsis (250 words maximum).
-Five keywords must be included immediately after the abstract.
+Three keywords must be included immediately after the abstract.

 – Original articles